 7.2.4 Responsibility for determining the application of materiality

 The responsibility rests with both those charged with governance of the entity and its management for determining:

-- the overall approach to applying the concept of materiality, and
+- the overall approach to applying the concept of materiality

-- the application of materiality to particular transactions and other events.
+- the application of materiality thresholds to particular transactions and other events.

-The entity and the ANAO both have a responsibility to consider and apply materiality in the context of the accounting and auditing standards respectively.
-It is therefore important that an entity’s approach to materiality takes into account the ANAO’s approach with the aim of ensuring as far as possible, that both approaches are compatible.
+The entity and the auditor both have a responsibility to consider and apply materiality in the context of the accounting and auditing standards respectively.
+These materiality thresholds may differ, so it is important that an entity is aware of the auditor’s approach, and wherever practicable makes corrections for all audit identified adjustments.